newchuyalong/libgdx-learning/Managing-your-assets.md

 This will make sure all default loaders listed above will use that loader.

 ### Writing your own Loaders ###
 I can't anticipate which other types of resources you want to load, so at some point you might want to write your own loaders.
 There are two interfaces called SynchronousAssetLoader and AsynchronousAssetLoader you can implement.
 Use the former if your asset type is fast to load, use the later if you want your loading screen to be responsive.
 I suggest basing your loader on the code of one of the loaders listed above.
 Look into MusicLoader for a simple SynchronousAssetLoader, look into PixmapLoader for a simple AsynchronousAssetLoader.
-BitmapFontLoader is a good example of an asynchronous loader that also has depdendencies that need to be loaded before the actual asset can be loaded (in that case it's the texture storing the glyphs).
+BitmapFontLoader is a good example of an asynchronous loader that also has dependencies that need to be loaded before the actual asset can be loaded (in that case it's the texture storing the glyphs).
 Again, you can do pretty much anything with this.

 Once you are done writing your loader, tell the AssetManager about it: